Mountain Capital Investment Advisors Inc Invests $973,000 in WP Carey Inc (NYSE:WPC)

-Mountain Capital Investment Advisors Inc purchased a new position in WP Carey Inc (NYSE:WPC) during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund purchased 14,269 shares of the real estate investment trust’s stock, valued at approximately $973,000.
+Mountain Capital Investment Advisors Inc bought a new position in WP Carey Inc (NYSE:WPC) in the 3rd quarter, according to the company in its most recent filing with the SEC.
+The institutional investor bought 14,269 shares of the real estate investment trust’s stock, valued at approximately $973,000.

-WP Carey (NYSE:WPC) last posted its earnings results on Friday, July 31st.
-The real estate investment trust reported $1.11 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.10 by $0.01.
+WP Carey (NYSE:WPC) last announced its quarterly earnings results on Friday, July 31st.
+The real estate investment trust reported $1.11 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.10 by $0.01.
 WP Carey had a net margin of 28.17% and a return on equity of 4.98%.
-The firm had revenue of $290.50 million during the quarter, compared to analyst estimates of $291.88 million.
-During the same quarter in the prior year, the business posted $1.07 EPS.
-The business’s revenue was down 4.8% compared to the same quarter last year.
-On average, research analysts anticipate that WP Carey Inc will post 4.62 EPS for the current fiscal year.
+The firm had revenue of $290.50 million for the quarter, compared to the consensus estimate of $291.88 million.
+During the same period in the prior year, the firm posted $1.07 earnings per share.
+The company’s revenue for the quarter was down 4.8% on a year-over-year basis.
+On average, sell-side analysts predict that WP Carey Inc will post 4.62 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, October 15th.
-Stockholders of record on Wednesday, September 30th will be paid a $1.044 dividend.
-This is a positive change from WP Carey’s previous quarterly dividend of $1.04.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, October 15th.
+Investors of record on Wednesday, September 30th will be given a $1.044 dividend.
+This represents a $4.18 annualized dividend and a dividend yield of 6.18%.
+This is a boost from WP Carey’s previous quarterly dividend of $1.04.
 The ex-dividend date of this dividend is Tuesday, September 29th.
-This represents a $4.18 annualized dividend and a dividend yield of 6.18%.
-WP Carey’s dividend payout ratio is presently 83.60%.
+WP Carey’s dividend payout ratio is 83.60%.

-WPC has been the topic of a number of research reports.
+WPC has been the subject of several research reports.
 TheStreet upgraded shares of WP Carey from a “c+” rating to a “b” rating in a research report on Tuesday, September 22nd.
-BMO Capital Markets restated a “buy” rating on shares of WP Carey in a research note on Friday, July 31st.
-Finally, Zacks Investment Research upgraded shares of WP Carey from a “sell” rating to a “hold” rating in a research note on Thursday, August 20th.
-Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-The company has a consensus rating of “Hold” and a consensus target price of $74.25.
+BMO Capital Markets restated a “buy” rating on shares of WP Carey in a research report on Friday, July 31st.
+Finally, Zacks Investment Research raised shares of WP Carey from a “sell” rating to a “hold” rating in a report on Thursday, August 20th.
+Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+The company has an average rating of “Hold” and a consensus target price of $74.25.

 W. P. Carey ranks among the largest net lease REITs with an enterprise value of approximately $17 billion and a diversified portfolio of operationally-critical commercial real estate that includes 1,163 net lease properties covering approximately 131 million square feet.
 For over four decades, the company has invested in high-quality single-tenant industrial, warehouse, office and retail properties subject to long-term leases with built-in rent escalators.